Elmiabka2024/Elmi_Aden_CNE335_automation_project/README.md

 # Task
 ping an Ec2 server and run SSH commands using paramiko library for SSH communication and os for pinging
 # problems you my encounter
-paramiko library does not support .ppk file. convert it to .pm using the following steps
+paramiko library does not support .ppk file. convert it to .pem using the following steps

 open Puttygen and load the .ppk file from the conversion menu, choose Export OpenSSH key and save it as a .pem file.